-The STS, due to its strong competitiveness, will be able to conquer the markets of high-speed communications.
+The STS, due to its strong competitiveness, will be able to conquer quickly the markets of high-speed communications.
 It will create a new economic niche by forcing out high-speed railways, trains with magnetic suspension and aviation.
-Because the route " Nahariyya - Khan Yunis " will lay foundation to the creation of an international net of high-speed string routes.
+Because the circular route on the island of Taiwan is projected to be linked to the mainland in future it will lay foundation to the creation of an international net of high-speed string routes.